Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/salesforce.md

 **Step 3: Retrieving the Organization ID**

-Go to the ‘Company Settings > Company Information’ page and look for the ‘Salesforce.com Organization ID’ field.
+1. Log in to your Salesforce account.

+2. From the main menu on the top, navigate to Setup > Company Settings > Company Information.

+3. In the Company Information page, you will see a list of details about your organization.

+4. To retrieve the Organization ID, look for the "Organization ID" field.
+The Organization ID is a unique identifier for your Salesforce organization.

 </container>